What Video File Format Is Best For You?

 .AVI is one of the oldest file formats for video developed by Microsoft for Windows and remains the standard for Windows applications.
 With .AVI, you can expect to get high quality files that take up more space on your computer because it produces less compression than competing file types.
 In fact, many files in .AVI formats don’t need to use compression at all.

-Perfect for: Files that need higher compression such as short films and advertisements.
+Perfect for: Files that don't need higher compression such as short films and advertisements.

 Perfect for: Embedded files for sharing online.